FDio/vpp/docs/gettingstarted/users/configutil/commandtwo.rst

 Dry Run
 *******

-With the config utility dry run option the important configuration files are created so that the user can examine them and then if they look reasonable apply them with option 3.
-The files for **Ubuntu** can be found in the root directory /usr/local/vpp/vpp-config/dryrun and for **Centos** in /usr/vpp/vpp-config/dryrun.
+With command option '2' (the config utility *dry run* option) the important configuration files are created so that the user can examine them, and then if they look reasonable apply them with command option 3.

+The files for **Ubuntu** can be found in the root directory */usr/local/vpp/vpp-config/dryrun* and for **Centos** in directory */usr/vpp/vpp-config/dryrun*.

 The important configuration files are **/etc/vpp/startup.conf**, **/etc/sysctl.d/80-vpp.conf**, and **/etc/default/grub**